perotom/strapi-localize/src/plugins/strapi-localize/SECURITY.md

 ## Overview

-This document describes the security features implemented in the strapi-deepl-translate plugin.
+This document describes the security features implemented in the strapi-strapi-localize plugin.

 ## 1. Authentication & Authorization